 Bakuman. chronicles Mashiro and Takagi's successes and struggles in their attempts to be serialized in Weekly Shounen Jump and become famous mangakas.
 Will their gamble pay off, or will they join the countless number of failures?

 Bakuman. was published in English by VIZ Media under the Shonen Jump imprint from August 3, 2010 to August 6, 2013 and again in a 20-volume box set on October 1, 2013.
-The series was also published in Brazil by Jbc from August 2011 to April 2013, in Poland by Waneko since May 20, 2016 and in Russian by Azbooka since June 1, 2016; and in Mexico by Panini Comics Manga; in Spain by Norma Editorial, and in Argentina by Editorial Ivrea.
+The series was also published in Brazil by Jbc from August 2011 to April 2013; in Poland by Waneko since May 20, 2016; in Russian by Azbooka since June 1, 2016; and in Mexico by Panini Comics Manga; in Spain by Norma Editorial, and in Argentina by Editorial Ivrea.

 Shounen Jump.
 When we think of the famous boy’s manga company, titles such as “Bleach”, “Naruto” and “Gintama” usually comes to mind.
 Most of which are of the ‘battle’ genre.
 Bakuman is no different; but instead of picking up their swords to rush off to battle, Akito Takagi and Moritaka Mashiro are picking up their pens to rush for their deadlines.
 A story of making your dreams come true, fighting for the one you love and overcoming the many obstacles that stand in your way – all of which that can adhere to your typical shounen title.
 Only that it is not your typical shounen